baygeldin/tantiny/README.md

 | integer | Fields with integer values.                                             |
 | double  | Fields with float values.                                               |
 | date    | Fields with either `DateTime` type or something that converts to it.    |

+Each field can either be a single value or an array of values.

 ## Managing documents